apollographql/apollo-kotlin/README.md

 ### Nested class names

-Nested classes are now allowed to have the same name than their parent (see [1893](https://github.com/apollographql/apollo-android/pull/1893)).
+Nested classes are now allowed to have the same name as their parent (see [1893](https://github.com/apollographql/apollo-android/pull/1893)).
 If you were previously using such a class, the numbered suffix will be removed.

 ### Transformed queries removal

 Version 1.3.0 can now optionally generate a `OperationOutput.json` file.
-This file will contain the generated queries source indexed by their operation ID.
+This file will contain the generated queries source, operation name and operation ID.
 You can use them to whitelist the operation on your server or any other use case.
 See [1841](https://github.com/apollographql/apollo-android/pull/1841) for details.

 Since OperationOutput.json is a superset of the transformed queries, transformed queries have been removed.
 If you were using transformed queries, you will now have to use OperationOutput.json.